 American Center of Oriental Research (ACOR)

-NEH Fellowship: One to two awards of four to six months for scholars who have a Ph.D. or have completed their professional training.
+NEH Fellowship: One award of six months for a scholar who has a Ph.D. or has completed their professional training.
 Fields of research include: modern and classical languages, linguistics, literature, history, jurisprudence, philosophy, archaeology, comparative religion, ethics, and the history, criticism, and theory of the arts.
 Social and political scientists are encouraged to apply.
 Applicants must be U.S. citizens or foreign nationals living in the U.S. three years immediately preceding the application deadline.
 The award for six months is $25,200.
-Awards must be used between August 15, 2018 and December 31, 2019.
+Award must be used between May 15, 2019 and June 30, 2020 and the Fellow must reside at ACOR.

 ACOR-CAORC Post-Graduate Fellowship: Two or more two- to six-month fellowships for post-doctoral scholars and scholars with a terminal degree in their field, pursuing research or publication projects in the natural and social sciences, humanities, and associated disciplines relating to the Near East.
 U.S. citizenship required.
 Maximum award is $32,400.
-Awards must be used between August 15, 2018 and December 31, 2019.
+Awards must be used between June 15, 2019 and December 31, 2020 and Fellows must reside at ACOR.
 Funding for this fellowship provided by the U.S. Department of State's Bureau of Educational and Cultural Affairs.

-ACOR-CAORC Pre-doctorate Fellowship: Two or more two- to six-month fellowships for masters and doctoral students.
+ACOR-CAORC Fellowship: Two or more two- to six-month fellowships for masters and doctoral students.
 Fields of study include all areas of the humanities and the natural and social sciences.
 Topics should contribute to scholarship in Near Eastern studies.
 U.S. citizenship required.
 Maximum award is $23,800.
-Awards must be used between August 15, 2018 and December 31, 2019.
+Awards must be used between June 15, 2019 and December 31, 2020 and Fellows must reside at ACOR.
 Funding for this fellowship provided by the U.S. Department of State's Bureau of Educational and Cultural Affairs.

 Jennifer C. Groot Memorial Fellowship: Up to three awards of $1,500 each to support beginners in archaeological fieldwork who have been accepted as team members on archaeological projects with ASOR/CAP affiliation in Jordan.
-Open to undergraduate or graduate students of U.S. or Canadian citizenship.
+Open to undergraduate or graduate students of U.S. or Canadian citizenship as well as individuals who graduated less than 12 months before February 1st, 2019 and/or have been accepted to a Graduate program for Fall 2019.

 Bert and Sally de Vries Fellowship: One award of $1,500 to support a student for participation on an archaeological project or research in Jordan.
 Senior project staff members whose expenses are being borne largely by the project are ineligible.
 Open to enrolled undergraduate or graduate students of any nationality except Jordanian citizens.